 Do you want to know how to connect AirPods to Mac?
-Well, there’s no need to keep your AirPods confined to your iPhone; you can pair Airpods to any Bluetooth-enabled device, including your Mac.
+Well, there’s no need to keep your AirPods confined to your iPhone; you can pair Airpods to any Bluetooth-enabled device, including your Mac and Windows laptop.

 Apple creates a connected ecosystem that is exceedingly simple to use.
 From the Apple Watch to the Mac, iPhone, iPad, and AirPods, there’s something for everyone.